 Step 3.
 Now the last step is to select the SD card as the primary storage, and you are good to go.

-Now that you are at the end of this article means that you have this whole article, and you are now able to store Spotify songs on an SD card both directly and indirectly.
-We suggest you use the first method because it is a great way to store songs from Spotify on an SD card without needing a premium account.
+Now that you are at the end of this article, you can now transfer Spotify to an SD card both directly and indirectly.
+We suggest you use the first method because it is a great way to download and move Spotify songs to an SD card without needing a premium account.
+It is also a good way to download songs from Spotify to phone storage.